Go to the Sitemap Page

 When will the CCRB close and how long will it take for the new facility to be built?

-The current CCRB will close Friday, December 9, 2022 at 9pm.
-The new facility’s total demolition and construction period is expected to be about 2 ½ years.
+The CCRB closed on Friday, December 9, 2022 at 9pm.
+The new Hadley Family Recreation & Well-Being Center construction period is expected to be about 2 ½ years.
 The new facility is currently scheduled to be completed in time for the Fall 2025 semester.

 Will there be other opportunities for recreation during the construction period?

 Yes, all U‑M students and Recreational Sports members will continue to have access to the Intramural Sports Building and the North Campus Recreation Building.
-In addition, a temporary recreation facility has been constructed on Palmer Field that will open Friday, January 20 at 11:00am .
+In addition, a temporary recreation facility, the Palmer Field Temporary Faciltiy, has been constructed on Palmer Field.
 There will also be some limited lap swimming opportunities at Canham Natatorium.

-What activities will be available in the temporary recreation facility on Palmer Field?
+What activities will be available at the Palmer Field Temporary Facility?
 What will the hours of operation be?
 What will the impact on Palmer Field be?

-The temporary recreation facility on Palmer Field is a 23,000 sq. ft. enclosed, fabric-structure that will provide students and Recreational Sports members with 57 cardio stations, 42 free weight stations, 30 selectorized strength stations, a fitness room for Group‑X classes and a small running and walking track.
-The hours of the temporary facility have not yet been determined but will be announced in January 2023.
+The Palmer Field Temporary Facility is a 23,000 sq. ft. enclosed, fabric-structure that will provide students and Recreational Sports members with 57 cardio stations, 42 free weight stations, 30 selectorized strength stations, a fitness room for Group‑X classes and a small running and walking track.
+Please check the Rec Sports website for the current hours of operation.
 The available grass space for outdoor activities on Palmer Field will be reduced by about 50%.
 Access to the remainder of the open grass space will be maintained and will be able to accommodate informal outdoor activities.

 Yes, the temporary facility will be heated and air conditioned.

-Will the temporary facility have restrooms, locker rooms, and/or changing rooms?
+Will the Palmer Field Temporary facility have restrooms, locker rooms, and/or changing rooms?

-The temporary facility is planned to have a limited number of single-stall shower rooms and restrooms available.
+The facility does have a limited number of single-stall shower rooms and restrooms available.
 There will be 348 daily use lockers available at the entrance and in the shower area at no cost.
-Permanent, rentable lockers will not be available in the temporary facility?
+Permanent, rentable lockers will not be available in the temporary facility.

 Where do I go if I want to use a swimming pool, gymnasium courts, or squash/racquetball courts?